altexdim/sourcemod-plugin-gungame/README.txt

 ---------
 	Unofficial_5 1.0.0.1.3:
 		* Added exit button "1" to "!score" menu
+		* Code improved.
+Separated buisness logic about calculating leader from showing messages to chat.
+Added UTIL_RecalculateLeader and it is called from UTIL_ChangeLevel.
+Added PrintLeaderToChat.
+		* Fixed recalculating leader on TK (GG_RemoveALevel)

 	Unofficial_4 1.0.0.1.2:
-		* Fix bug with no message about tied with the leader when leader on level 2 (first level gained) Fix FindLeader to return CLIENT (now it returns LEVEL not CLIENT). (!!!)
+		* Fixed bug with no message about tied with the leader when leader on level 2 (first level gained) Fixed FindLeader to return CLIENT (now it returns LEVEL not CLIENT). (!!!)
-		* Fix bug with no message about leaders if stealing level
+		* Fixed bug with no message about leaders if stealing level
 		* ChangeLevel and FindLeader should come together, because each ChangeLevel can change and the CurrentLeader.
 		* Fixed CurrentLeader calculation on stealing level